Technology vs. Humanity –

 The Future of Business

 The Future of Business explores how the commercial world is being transformed by the complex interplay between social, economic and political shifts, disruptive ideas, bold strategies and breakthroughs in science and technology.
 Over 60 contributors from 21 countries explore how the business landscape will be reshaped by factors as diverse as the modification of the human brain and body, 3D printing, alternative energy sources, the reinvention of government, new business models, artificial intelligence, blockchain technology, and the potential emergence of the Star Trek economy.
-For more information and to access exclusive content, visit us at Fast Future Publishing.
+For more information and to access exclusive content, visit Fast Future Publishing.

 The Future of Content